 We have used examples from science and mathematics in this course to illustrate teaching approaches.
 If you are not a teacher of a STEM (science, technology, engineering or mathematics) subject, then this course will still provide you with the principles of planning for learning.
 We welcome your ideas in the course discussions throughout.

-Shortly after 17 June 2019 we’ll be recording a Question and Answer (Q&A) session with Dylan, Chris and Andrea.
+Shortly after 5 November 2019 we’ll be recording a Question and Answer (Q&A) session with the course educators.
 All the online courses for teachers from the National STEM Learning Centre include Q&A sessions, allowing you to follow up with any of the ideas raised in the course or to share an issue about your teaching context with our expert educators.
 Post your questions on step 5.12.

 We’d really like to get to know you and encourage you to get to know each other.
 In the comments below, describe the kind of educational establishment you teach in, the main subject and the age range that you teach.